Reimagine Insurance Claims Management Flow

 What does Ricoh do?

+Ricoh, traditionally known for printers and cameras, sees a major opportunity in the insurance industry, where administrative costs reach $158B annually.
 To support this transformation, our team set out to design for better forms management experience for our clients.

 Why Redesign?
 With the current platform, clients have problems in forms management